Sheryl Kennedy

 Sheryl Yvonne Kennedy is a former Democratic member of the Michigan House of Representatives.

 Career

 Kennedy earned her Ph.D. in Educational Leadership and Administration in 2011.
 Kennedy became a school administrator, serving as principal in Walled Lake Consolidated School District since 2013.

 Kennedy was defeated by David Martin for re-election in 2020.

-Kennedy currently serves as the chairperson for the Genesee County Democratic Party.
+Kennedy formerly served as the chairperson for the Genesee County Democratic Party.